elsanussi-s-mneina/colemak-keyboard-layout-template-macos-catalina/README.md

 ## History
 Started on Decemeber 17, 2020.
-Intended to become a template for QWERTY keyboards in the public domain.
-Based on a previous template for DVORAK layouts.
+Intended to become a template for Colemak keyboards in the public domain.
+Based on a previous template for QWERTY layouts.